How to Settle a Dispute With Your Contractor, Without Litigation

 STEP 1: READ YOUR CONTRACT; READ IT CAREFULLY; THEN READ IT AGAIN!

-Some of the common areas of dispute (which your contract will hopefully address
+Some of the common areas of dispute (which your contract will hopefully address) may include:

 Sometimes, a change in the middle of the project is unavoidable.
 This is why it’s always good planning to keep a contingency plan, just in case.
 Sometimes it is simply unavoidable that the schedule, scope of work, price, or other aspects of the deal will (must!) change due to unforeseen circumstances (on both parties’ account).
 If so, then you and the contractor should take extra care to agree on the required changes in writing.
 For this, you can sign addenda or amendments, making any contract modification official.